haseeb-cb/fundamentals-of-gis/Content/0_Course_introduction.md

 # Course introduction

+Welcome to the *Fundamentals of Geographic Information Systems (GIS)* course!
+This is an open course developed by Tampere University meant to give y

 ## Learning outcomes
 After completing the course you should be able to:
 - Understand the fundamental principles of GIS, including rasters, vector, projections, geoprocessing and analysis